Pitching Machine Baseballs

 Pitching Machine Baseballs (Low Profile Seams)

-Leather pitching machine baseballs look very similar to a regulation baseball, but their low-profile seam is designed to reduce wear and tear on your baseball pitching machine.
-These balls are favored by some players and coaches as they provide a feel more familiar to a real game.
+Leather pitching machine baseballs look very similar to regulation baseball, but their low-profile seam is designed to reduce wear and tear on your baseball pitching machine.
+Some players and coaches favor these balls as they provide a feel more familiar to a real game.

 Pros of pitching machine Baseballs:

-- Looks and feels exactly the same as a regulation baseball
+- Looks and feels the same as a regulation baseball

 - Low seam design reduces damage on the wheel of the pitching machine